 Although most of the old buildings are no longer visible since it was replaced with the addition of new materials but at least traces of the colonial era hotel is still maintained until now.

-From Sudirman: Go to Platform 2 and take the Yellow Line heading to Manggarai and change to Platform 3.
-From there, take the Blue Line/Red Line heading to Jakarta Kota, and stop at Juanda Station.
-Take a 7-minute walk to the southern direction.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 7-minute walk to the south.

 For map illustration, click here, or see the map below.